scrimba/community/README.md

 ### [Documentation](https://github.com/scrimba/community/blob/master/DOCS.md)

 Check the documentation if you need explanations of how Scrimba work.
+E.g. how to record and edit screencasts, how to include external JavaScript libraries etc.

 ### [Frequently Asked Questions](https://github.com/scrimba/community/blob/master/FAQ.md)
 If you can't find the answer you're looking for in the Frequently Asked Questions section, please ask us in the [Gitter chat](https://gitter.im/scrimba_community/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).